julianchurchill/text-adventure/README.md

-BUG - Load/resume time is very very long as the game goes on
+BUG - Load/resume time is very very long as the game goes on BUG - Freeze when loading complete - probably from a long game - ~57% complete and about 2 hours play
+      - Ended with a failed save and so when starting again began a new game and all progress was lost
+      - Perhaps save file should go to a temporary file and if successful then gets copied to the real file location.
+This would make it more resilient against losing save files.
 - Forest maze and friary should be shut until you deliver the necklace
 - Some talk sequences don't reflect current state
    - Shopkeeper puts the decoder ring on the table repeatedly